butteredwaffles/tropebrowser/reference/notes.md

 Each element in the main article will probably have to be traversed individually in order to get all the links and such formatted correctly.
 The selector for this is `#main-article *`.

+The selector `.ad-unit` is the `div` that contains all the ads.
+This will have to be filtered.

 ## Main Pages

 ### Article Titles